-Our young apprentice is highly looking forward to a bright future in the marketing and data industry – thanks to a programme to tackle the young unemployment in Yorkshire.
+Our young apprentice is looking forward to a bright future in the marketing and data industry – thanks to a programme to tackle the young unemployment for apprentice Sheffield and across Yorkshire.

-Theo Swallow, 17, has now been priviliged with a permanent job with Business Data Prospects after proving himself a great worker during a traineeship set up by city bosses.
+Theo Swallow, 17, has now been privileged with a permanent job with Business Data Prospects.
+After proving himself a great worker during a traineeship set up by city bosses.

-Working in a cafe part-time from the age of 14, Theo was already used to hard graft but not sure on what the best option of career path he should to go down.
+Working in a cafe part-time from the age of 14, Theo was already used to hard graft.
+But not sure what the best option of career path he should go down was.

-After joining up for the scheme, Theo was provided with pre-employment training and a mentor who matched his skills with potential employers.
-When he was interviewed for a position with Business Data Prospects, which provides marketing solutions for clients such as the University of Sheffield and National Trust, it was a really well made match.
+After joining the scheme, Theo was provided with pre-employment training and a mentor who matched his skills with potential employers.
+So when he was interviewed for a position with Business Data Prospects, which provides marketing solutions for clients such as the University of Sheffield and National Trust, it was a really well-made match.

-Theo said: “I was at college for a bit but this was something i did not enjoy.
+Theo said: “I was at college for a bit, but this was something I did not enjoy.
 I didn’t really know what I wanted to do at first.
-I was going to Connexions to get help from them before I went on the apprentice scheme.
+So I was going to Connexions to get help from them before I went on the apprentice Sheffield scheme.

-The teenager was included in the first of the 100 unemployed youngsters who Sheffield Council approached and helped onto the career ladder as part of its ongoing apprentice programme.
+The teenager was included in the first of the 100 unemployed youngsters who Sheffield Council approached.
+As well as helping them onto the career ladder.
+This is as part of its ongoing apprentice programme.

 The initiative launched in 2011 to help prospects for the 1,393 so-called NEETs – teenagers not in education, training or employment – in the city.

-Last year, the council and The Star helped bring the grand total to 200.
+Last year, the council and The Star helped bring the total to 200.